Overcoming Data Friction to Achieve DevOps Success

 - The ability to take data from multiple data sources and database types and provision virtual instances of data to any non-production environment in the delivery pipeline, via self-service by practitioners who need the data, when and wherever they need it.

 - The ability to mask and secure the data, so they can be compliant with regulatory and corporate controls through a policy or rule-based governance approach.

 - The ability to fully integrate into the CI/CD pipeline automation framework of choice through an API-driven, self-service interface, allowing practitioners to manage, control, and collaborate similar to how they do for code.

 - The ability to manage and govern all data instances through a single pane of control.

 - Lastly, the ability to move fast.
 No more waiting for data provisioning that takes days or hours.
 They should be able to operate at the speed of the CI/CD tools in the pipeline.
 Addressing friction in the delivery caused by data is the next step to level-up on the DevOps maturity curve that is being adopted now by organizations.
 Data access can no longer be the bottleneck slowing down the delivery pipeline.

 Organizations that are leveling up on the DevOps maturity curve are addressing friction in the delivery caused by data.
 Data access can no longer be the bottleneck that slows down the delivery pipeline.
 In today’s data-driven world, addressing data friction is table stakes to achieving CI/CD flow in the applications delivery pipeline.

-Download the “Delphix for DevOps” datasheet to learn how the Delphix Dynamic Data Platform can integrate with your existing DevOps tools and workflows and accelerate application development for software development teams across your enterprise.
+Download the “Delphix for DevOps” datasheet to learn how the Delphix Data Platform can integrate with your existing DevOps tools and workflows and accelerate application development for software development teams across your enterprise.